-Loosely speaking A-level Psychology is 50% Biological and 50% Social in terms of broad content.
+Our Psychology A-Level is 50% biological science and 50% social science in terms of broad content.
 Scientific thinking and methods are real fundamentals when it comes to understanding how Psychology works as a subject.

 In Y13 we cover Relationships, Biopsychology, Issues and Debates, Schizophrenia, Forensic Psychology and Research Methods.

-There are plenty of books, films and TV shows which deal with various aspects of Psychological topics and approaches – ‘treatments for psychological disorders’ for example.
+There are also plenty of books, films and TV shows that you could have a look at which deal with various aspects of Psychological topics and approaches – ‘treatments for psychological disorders’ for example.

 Films I’d suggest are